mrpmorris/Fluxor/Source/Tutorials/01-BasicConcepts/01E-ActionSubscriber/README.md

 }
 ```

-- In the `Store\` folder, create a new folder named `EditCustomerUseCase`.
+- In the `Store/` folder, create a new folder named `EditCustomerUseCase`.
-- Within the `EditCustomerUseCase` folder create three classes `EditCustomerState`, `Reducers`, and `Effects`.
+- Within the `EditCustomerUseCase/` folder, create three classes `EditCustomerState`, `Reducers`, and `Effects`.
 This is where we will store our feature's state, reducers, and effects.

 ```c#
 [FeatureState]